Belgium geography

 • final report, the quality of the research project and its documentation, and the presentation of the final results during the excursion

-• presentation and constructive active participation during the practical sessions and scientific debates during the excursion
+• presentation and constructive active participation during the practical sessions and scientific debates during the excursions

-The final grade is calculated based on the presentation and participation during the excursion and practical sessions (35%), and the final report (65%).
+The final grade is calculated based on the presentation and participation during the excursion and practical sessions (20%), the content and quality of the field notes and drawings (15%), and the final report (65%).

 Other information